gilbox/css-bliss/README.md

 - Use class selectors instead of element or attr selectors in most cases.
 - SASS gives us too much power.
 In part the purpose of this guide is to restrict our use of that power.
 - Try to avoid nesting, except as described in the DRY section.
-- When in doubt, create a new module instead of bloating an existing module
+- **Keep modules small**.
+When in doubt, create a new module instead of bloating an existing module
 - A class name will never have more than 3 dashes, ie: `.MyModule-myElement--myModifier`

 # Naming